In alphabetical order

 As the Deputy Mayor leading Real Estate and City Planning, Anni Sinnemäki deals with zoning and other topics related to land use planning as well as real estate, construction monitoring, politics of accommodation and apartment matters.

 Chairman of the Board of the Museum of Finnish Architecture

 Marco Steinberg is the founder of Snowcone and Haystack, a Helsinki-based strategic design practice focused on helping governments and leaders innovate.
 Previously Marco was an Associate Professor at the Harvard Design School and founder and Director of Strategic Design at the Finnish Innovation Fund, Sitra.
 He is currently the Chairman of the Board of the Museum of Finnish Architecture and sits on the board of Design Driven Cities.
 He is author on numerous books on design & innovation.

 Mari Vaattovaara is Doctor of Philosophy and professor of Urban Geography at the Department of Geosciences and Geography in the University of Helsinki.

 Co-Head Climate Policy, London School of Economics and Political Science

-Dimitri Zenghelis headed the Stern Review Team at the Office of Climate Change, London, and was senior economist on the Stern Review on the Economics of Climate Change, commissioned by the Chancellor of the time, Gordon Brown.
-Before working on climate change, Zenghelis was Head of Economic Forecasting at HM Treasury.
+Dimitri Zenghelis ia a Senior Visiting Fellow at the Grantham Research Institute at the LSE and an Associate Fellow at Chatham House.
+He was recently Senior Economic Advisor to Cisco’s long-term innovation group.
+Previously, Dimitri headed the Stern Review Team at the Office of Climate Change, London, and was one of the authors of the Stern Review on the Economics of Climate Change, commissioned by the then Chancellor Gordon Brown.
+Before working on climate change, he was Head of Economic Forecasting at HM Treasury.